Thinking about ICT? Learn about the most marketable ICT courses in Kenya in this article and where to train.

 - Degree in ICT- KCSE C+ mean grade

-Note: To take certificate in information technology in Kenya (KNEC) you only need to have scored a D plain mean grade (minimum).
+Note: To take certificate in information technology in Kenya (KNEC), you only need to have scored a D plain mean grade (minimum) – there are no cluster requirements.

 Universities offering ICT courses in Kenya